Hiking and Body Rafting in the Tanama River

 Explora can provide transportation from the San Juan area.
 Or, they can meet you mid-way to Utuado.

-There is also another company that does a similar trip further up on the Tanama river – EcoXplora.
+There are other companies that do similar trips further up and down on the Tanama river

 Use this map to locate places mentioned in this article.
 You can click on a placemark to view the GPS coordinates for that place.